catalyst-cloud/catalystcloud-docs/source/getting-started/nature-of-cloud-services.rst

 SLAs provided are suitable for your business continuity plans.

 Catalyst's cloud services are available from three regions in New Zealand.
-Regions are data centres that are completely independent and isolated from each other, providing fault tolerance and geographic diversity.
-These regions are:
+Our regions are data centres that are completely independent and isolated from each other, providing fault tolerance and geographic diversity.
+These regions
+are:

 - Hamilton
 - Porirua
 - Wellington

-All our data centres have guaranteed power which is provided by UPSes and diesel generators.
+All our data centres have guaranteed power which is provided by Uninterupted Power Supplies (UPSes) and diesel generators.
 The diesel generators will start automatically in the event of a mains power failure.
 They also have N+1 or better cooling systems and have gas flood fire suppression systems.

 Each region is connected by our wide area network (WAN).
 Our WAN is built so that each region has multiple fibres which take diverse paths from a number of